wtsi-npg/npg_seq_pipeline/data/config_files/README.md

 All nodes must be connected via edges.
 We cannot handle disjoint graphs.
 Additionally the graph shape should not include cycles and must begin with a "pipeline_start" and end with a "pipeline_end" node.

 A node represents a single class of job and the pipeline may create many jobs from a single node.
 The number of jobs of a given class is defined by the input data.
+If data precludes the need for a particular function, the node will be automatically removed from the graph at runtime so that no futile jobs are submitted to the scheduler.

     "metadata": {
         "default_resources": {